Exact equilibrium properties of square-well and square-shoulder disks in single-file confinement: Results

 As elaborated in Sec.~\ref{sec3E}, the large-$x$ asymptotic behavior of the RDF is determined by the dominant poles of $\widetilde{G}(y,y';s)$.
 To obtain them, we have started from the discrete version with finite $M$ [see Eq.~\eqref{eq:rdf}] and found the zeros of $\det\left[\mathsf{I}-A^2\mathsf{\Omega}(s+\beta p)\right]$ closest to the imaginary axis.
 Then, the limit $M\to\infty$ was taken by following the extrapolation method illustrated in Fig.~\ref{fig:1/M}.

 Figures~\ref{fig:polesSW} and~\ref{fig:polesSS} show the evolution of the values of $\kappa$ and $\omega$ associated with the leading pole as functions of density.
 The inverse correlation length, $\kappa$, is always continuous but the oscillation frequency, $\omega$, does present discontinuous jumps that correspond to structural changes.
-In the case of the SW potential [see Fig.~\ref{fig:polesSW}(b)], as density increases for very low temperatures ($T^*=0.1$ and $0.3$), a first discontinuous jump from $\omega=0$ to $\omega\neq 0$ represents a transition from monotonic to oscillatory decay of $h(y,y';x)$ [see Eqs.~\eqref{eq:polereal} and \eqref{eq:poleimag}].
-Although not apparent on the scale of Fig.~\ref{fig:polesSW}(b), this transition persists at very low densities for higher temperatures (e.g., $T^*=1$ and $T^*=5$) in the case of the SW fluid.
-However, it is absent for any temperature in the SS fluid.
-On the other hand, a jump from a higher frequency to a smaller nonzero frequency takes place at $\lambda\approx 1$ for any temperature and both types of interaction.
-The abrupt shifts in $\omega$ stem from the crossing of two competing poles sharing identical real parts, leading to distinctive kinks in $\kappa$.
+In the case of the SW potential [see Fig.~\ref{fig:polesSW}(b)], as density increases for very low temperatures ($T^*=0.1$ and $0.3$), a first discontinuous jump from $\omega=0$ to $\omega\neq 0$ represents a Fisher--Widom transition~\cite{FW69} from monotonic to oscillatory decay of $h(y,y';x)$ [see Eqs.~\eqref{eq:polereal} and \eqref{eq:poleimag}].
+Although not apparent on the scale of Fig.~\ref{fig:polesSW}(b), this transition persists at very low densities for higher temperatures (e.g., $T^*=1$ and $T^*=5$).
+The Fisher--Widom transition from monotonic to damped oscillatory decay signals a competition between the attractive and repulsive parts of the interaction \cite{SHRE19,MRYSH24}.
+Consequently, this transition is absent in the SS fluid, regardless of temperature.
+However, a jump from a higher frequency $\omega_\text{I}$ to a smaller nonzero frequency $\omega_\text{II}$ takes place at $\lambda\approx 1$ for any temperature and both types of interaction.
+The latter transition reflects a competition between the two distance scales ($1$ and $r_0$) in the interaction potential, as described in Eq.~\eqref{varphi(r)}.